-- Out-of-pocket expenses.
-You might not think of deducting small expenses such as the copying you did to get ready for a board meeting, those personal hygiene items the homeless shelter asked you to bring with you, or the glue, paper, and scissors you furnished for your Sunday school class.
+- Out-of-pocket expenses: You might not think of deducting small expenses such as the copying you did to get ready for a board meeting, those personal hygiene items the homeless shelter asked you to bring with you, or the glue, paper, and scissors you furnished for your Sunday school class.
 But keep the receipts.
 You may be able to deduct those expenses.

-- Uniforms.
-Does the charity you volunteer for ask you to buy a particular outfit to wear when you’re volunteering?
+- Uniforms: Does the charity you volunteer for ask you to buy a particular outfit to wear when you’re volunteering?
 That red polo with the logo you got for the golf tournament probably won’t count since you can wear it for other things, but how about that hospital tunic you needed or the outfit with the special ranger hat that the zoo asked you to buy and wear?
 Those might be deductible expenses.

-- Itemize your deductions on your tax form.
+Next, you'll need to itemize your deductions on your tax form.
 If you take the standard deduction, you won’t be able to deduct volunteer expenses.
 If you’re already itemizing things such as charitable donations and medical expenses, you can probably deduct volunteer expenses as well.

-- Only itemize those expenses directly connected to the work you did as a volunteer and incurred because of it.
+Only itemize those expenses directly connected to the work you did as a volunteer and incurred because of it.
 For instance, if you were going on a vacation, but stopped in to do a few hours of volunteer work during that holiday, you can’t deduct your travel expenses.
 If on the other hand, you travel somewhere specifically to do volunteer work, you may be able to deduct those travel expenses.